 Mushahada (Muslim Student Association) brings together Bates Muslim students and supports them in their practice of Islam while providing campus-wide religious celebrations.
 MSA welcomes all students who wish to celebrate and learn about Islamic religion and culture.
 Regular events include: Eid celebrations.

 OUTfront strives to promote understanding, awareness, and activism on campus around gender and sexual diversity through discussion, campus-wide events, and the collaboration with SPARQ!, Active Allies, and various other campus and community resources.
 OUTfront welcomes all students who are interested in learning, exploring, and celebrating gender and sexual diversity.
 Regular events include: Coming Out Week, Transgender Day of Remembrance, Pride Week, Lick It, and Dragapalooza.

 Sangai Asia promotes Asian and Asian American awareness, identity, and fellowship through artistic expression.
 Sangai Asia welcomes all students and organizations that wish to share their talents to represent Asian culture.
 Regular events include: Sangai Asia Night and the Annual Fireworks Show.

 SANKOFA seeks to explore the vibrant cultures of the African Diaspora through an annual production during MLK Day including music, dance, poetry, and prose.
-A director and co-director are chosen each year and supervised by Crystal Williams to research and create a production, which explore the meaning of “Blackness”.
+A director and co-director are chosen each year to research and create a production, which explore the meaning of “Blackness”.
 SANOKFA is open to all students, faculty, staff and community members who wish to foster social and political awareness about issues affecting those of African ancestry and embraces cultural differences.